 The next instance of rescue occurred on 22 March 1945, while the ship was stationed on harbor entrance patrol at Apra Harbor, Guam.
 At 1540 on that day, Alvin C. Cockrell received orders to depart from her patrol station for an air-sea rescue mission 12 miles from Orote Point.
 Once again guided by aircraft overhead, the destroyer escort spotted a life raft and its two occupants shortly before 1800, and by 1804 the ship had brought on board Lt.(jg.)
 Kenneth B. Coleman, USNR, and Aviation Radioman 3d Class H. Moorhead.
 Transferring them to a picket boat sent out for that purpose, Alvin C. Cockrell then resumed Patrolling her station.

-On 5 August, however, while operating in the Peleliu-Angaur antisubmarine screen, Alvin C. Cockrell received orders to proceed at full speed to the scene of the sinking of the heavy cruiser Indianapolis (CA-35).
-She arrived in the area at 0600, and commenced a search in company with the destroyers Madison (DD^25), Helm (DD-388), and Ralph Talbot (DD-390), and the destroyer escort Dufilho (DE^423).
+On 3 August 1945, however, while operating in the Peleliu-Angaur antisubmarine screen, Alvin C. Cockrell received orders to proceed at full speed to the scene of the sinking of the heavy cruiser Indianapolis (CA-35).
+She arrived in the area at 0600 on 4 August, and commenced a search in company with the destroyers Madison (DD-425), Helm (DD-388), and Ralph Talbot (DD-390), and the destroyer escort Dufilho (DE-423).
 One flying boat orbitted overhead.

 With each ship proceeding to cover an assigned sector, Alvin C. Cockrell began finding grim evidence of the tragedy that had befallen the cruiser.
 She sighted two empty rubber rafts at 1007, and recovered an unidentified body at 1115, quickly burying it at sea.
-A half-hour later, at 1145, the ship spotted several other corpses—six of which were given a burial soon thereafter.
-Only one of the six was identifiable, and the advanced state of decomposition in all indicated that they had been dead for several days.
+A half-hour later, at 1145, the ship spotted several other corpses, six of which were given a burial soon thereafter.
+Only one of the six was identifiable--verified as Cox.
+Charles Byrd Sparks, V-6, USNR, who had reported on board Indianapolis on 23 November 1942--and the advanced state of decomposition in all indicated that they had been dead for several days.

-The end of the war in mid-August saw Alvin C. Cockrell still assigned local operations out of Peleliu.
-These lasted until 19 August, when she joined other units of Escort Division (CortDiv) 86 at Ulithi.
-She then proceeded to Okinawa for duty with the 5th Fleet, reporting on 26 August.
+The end of the war in mid-August 1945 saw Alvin C. Cockrell still assigned local operations out of Peleliu.
+Those lasted until 19 August, when she joined other units of Escort Division (CortDiv) 86 at Ulithi.
+She then proceeded to Okinawa for duty with the Fifth Fleet, reporting on 26 August.

-After riding out a typhoon that swept through the area on 17 and 18 September, Alvin C. Cockrell operated as one of four destroyer escorts serving as the mine screen for the escort carriers Makin Island (CVE-93) and Santee (CVE-29), as those ships' planes covered the occupation of Wakayama on 24 to 26 September.
-During this period, the destroyer escort sank two Japanese mines with gunfire.
+After riding out a typhoon that swept through the area on 17 and 18 September 1945, Alvin C. Cockrell operated as one of four destroyer escorts serving as the mine screen for the escort carriers Makin Island (CVE-93) and Santee (CVE-29), as those ships' planes covered the occupation of Wakayama on 24 to 26 September.
+During that period, the destroyer escort sank two Japanese mines with gunfire.

 Recommissioned on 27 June 1951, Lt.
-Comdr.
+Cmdr.
 Thomas R. Pearson in command, Alvin C. Cockrell was assigned to Escort Squadron (CortRon) 3, and over the next two years served as a training ship for the Fleet Sonar School, San Diego.
-She conducted antisubmarine warfare (ASW) type-training exercises, and served as courier ship between San Diego and Long Beach.
+She conducted antisubmarine warfare (ASW) type training exercises, and served as courier ship between San Diego and Long Beach.